AlexUnangst5/jcole-lab-website/_members/alex-unangst.md

 links:

 ---
-Alexandra Unangst (she/her) is an undergrad in the Cole Lab pursuing her bachelor's degrees in Biochemistry, Ecology and Evolutionary Biology, and Integrative Physiology from the University of Colorado Boulder.
-She is currently working on a project involving the genetics of food liking project with Dr. Cole.
+Alexandra Unangst (she/her) is an Undergraduate Research Assistant in the Cole Lab currently working alongside Dr. Cole on the genetics of food liking.
+She is pursuing her bachelor's degrees in Biochemistry, Ecology and Evolutionary Biology, and Integrative Physiology from the University of Colorado Boulder.

 In her free time, she enjoys painting, reading, and spending time with her family.